Microsoft, now more determined to mitigate data breaches in Nigeria

 The Report

-The Enterprise Security Trends in Nigeria survey conducted by the IDC and commissioned by Microsoft, highlights the latest cloud security developments in Nigeria and stated that 72 percent of Nigerian organizations are increasing their spending on information security.
+The Enterprise Security Trends in Nigeria survey conducted by the IDC and commissioned by Microsoft, highlights the latest cloud security developments in Nigeria, stating that 72 per cent of Nigerian organizations were increasing their spending on information security.

 The research says that for Nigerian CIOs, the consequence of a possible security breach is their number one concern as they look to navigate an increasingly complex threat and regulatory landscape.

-The research reveals: “Spend on security solutions among companies are growing along with cloud adoption services.
-72 percent of organizations in Nigeria have increased security budgets by 10 percent or more over the last few years.
-This is not only the result of accelerated cloud adoption levels, but also increased awareness of security in senior management and rising new threats.
+The research reveals: “Spend on security solutions among companies is growing along with cloud adoption services.
+72 per cent of organizations in Nigeria have increased security budgets by 10 per cent or more over the last few years.

-“The pace of enterprise-wide cloud adoption is rapidly increasing as business leaders look to ensure flexibility, agility and business continuity throughout their daily operations.

-“Almost half of organizations 41 percent said they will be using a combination of on premises and cloud solutions in just two years’ time.
-Already, six percent of organizations prefer to use the cloud; and this number is expected to grow to eight percent over the next two years.
-This increased adoption speaks to the confidence companies have in cloud solutions as they prepare to navigate a post COVID-19 world,” according to the report..